Harshita1826/BlogWebsite-FullyResponsive-/README.md

-Hey. this is the 1st fully responsive website I created using HTML and CSS.
+Hey, this is the 1st fully responsive website I created using HTML and CSS.